cloudmesh/classes/docs/source/gitlab.rst

 .. note: naturally if you try the F16-DG-9999 URL it will not work ;-)

-You will find in the director subdirectories for your homework.
+You will find in the directory subdirectories for your homework.
 If they are missing, please create them.
 You will see::

   prg1